steadywool/homelab-playbook/README.md

 ## 🔧 Configuration

 ✨ You can perform partially run of playbook using tags:
-- network
-- network.wireguard
+- services
-- medias
+- services.wireguard
-- medias.syncthing
+- services.syncthing
 - games
 - games.minecraft